 Pemberwick Park Drainage Area Improvements

-- Replace and install an extensive trash rack grate system.
+- Replace and install a sloped trash rack grate.

 - Install new catch basins including two-foot sumps to trap sediment.